AsriFox/dotfiles/awesome/README.md

 # Awesome WM

 The main config is in **rc.lua** - this is the file *awesome* expects.
 Everything is included into it with `require("folder.module")` directives.
-Things you can change there are at the end of the file: *useless gaps*, *autostart* location.
+Things you can change there are at the end of the file: *useless gaps*, *autorun* location.

 * **mytheme.lua** - theme file with colors and stuff;